tsankoandreev/TS.BlogSystem/README.md

 ### TS.BlogSystem.Web

 This is Presentation layer based on ASP.NET Core 3, depends on both the Services and Core layers.
+Main layout and Admin Panel styled with bootstrap 4.

 ## License
 This project is licensed with the [MIT license](LICENSE).